ShaneCupid/ShaneCupid/README.md

 <h4 align="left">👀 Vision:</h4>
 <p>To architect AI systems that are resilient, equitable, and scalable—bridging gaps between people and the services they need.
 I believe technology should not just optimize processes, but uplift lives.
 My legacy will be in building platforms that bring transparency, choice, and empowerment to the edges of society where it's most needed.</p>

+<h4 align="left">🚀 About AI Pathway Navigator & PRO:</h4>
+<p>AI Pathway Navigator is a mission-driven platform helping underserved families access housing, benefits, and community services through intelligent intake, document parsing, and conversational guidance.
+Built for real-world deployment, it supports both families and agency caseworkers by translating complexity into clarity—reducing friction across critical support systems.</p>

+<p>Its companion product, Navigator PRO, equips frontline workers with dashboards, automated referrals, and outcome analytics—turning scattered workflows into coordinated action.
+Together, these tools bridge the gap between people and the services designed to support them.</p>

+<p>Both systems are designed with scale, trust, and community relevance at their core—built to meet the needs of city agencies, nonprofits, and statewide social impact programs.</p>

 <h4 align="left">🏠 About MaxPeak Home Solutions:</h4>
 <p>At MaxPeak Home Solutions, we specialize in real estate investment and consulting.
 Our mission is to help homeowners and landlords achieve outcomes that align with their needs—not just the market’s.
 Through technology, strategic negotiation, and local partnerships, we deliver more than just offers—we offer options.
 Our systems are built in-house and reflect years of experience in creative deal structuring, automation, and lead intelligence.</p>